ktorio/ktor-documentation/topics/Graalvm.md

 Ktor Server applications can make use of [GraalVM](https://graalvm.org) in order to have native images for different platforms, and of course, take advantage of the faster start-up times and other benefits that GraalVM provides.

-Currently, Ktor Server applications that want to leverage GraalVM has to use CIO as the [application engine](Engines.md).
+Currently, Ktor Server applications that want to leverage GraalVM have to use CIO as the [application engine](Engines.md).

 ## Preparing for GraalVM